The New Mutants (film): Plot

 During her first day, where Illyana implies there is nothing stopping her, Dani attempts to escape, but is stopped by a force field created by Reyes surrounding the entire hospital grounds.
-Further frustrated from Illyana's harshness and still grieving the loss of her family, Dani plans to commit suicide from the church clock-tower, but is prevented by Rahne.
-The two become friends and then begin to form a lesbian relationship, but Illyana antagonizes Dani, who discovers that Illyana has a hand puppet of a purple dragon called Lockheed.
-Collectively, the five teenagers believe they are being trained to join the X-Men, hence the strict supervision.
+Further frustrated from Illyana's harshness and still grieving the loss of her family, Dani plans to kill herself but is prevented by Rahne.
+The two become friends and later date, but Illyana antagonizes Dani, who discovers that Illyana has a hand puppet of a purple dragon called Lockheed.
+The five teenagers all believe they are being trained to join the X-Men, hence the strict supervision.
 Reyes warns them that they are considered dangerous and should not leave until they have mastered their abilities.
-Soon, the group all begin to have horrifyingly real visions of their past tragedies, one of which results in Rahne getting branded on the neck by the same Priest whom she had previously killed.
-During this, Dani undergoes a neural test, inadvertently discovering Reyes's true intentions.
+The group experiences visions of their past tragedies, one of which results in Rahne getting branded in the shower by the same priest whom she had previously murdered.
+During this, Dani undergoes a neural test, inadvertently discovering Reyes's true intentions and seeing the future.
 Both Illyana and Reyes deduce that the visions are the result of Dani's powers manifesting themselves: the ability physically manifest the greatest fears and darkest secrets from a person's mind into reality as tangible illusions.
-Reyes consults her employers, the Essex Corporation, who instruct her to collect Dani's DNA and then terminate her.
+Reyes consults her employers, the Essex Corporation, who instruct her to collect Dani's DNA and then liquidate her.